Published in

 How big is the Annunciation by Fra Angelico?

-Annunciation by Fra Angelico resides in Museo di San Marco and measures 230 x 321 cm.
+The Annunciation by Fra Angelico resides in the Museo di San Marco and measures 230 x 321 cm.

 How many Annunciations did Fra Angelico paint?

 Fra Angelico was known for his religious depictions and painted several Annunciations throughout his life.
-A few of these are the Annunciation of Museo di San Marco, Annunciation of Cortana, Annunciation and Adoration of the Magi, and Annunciation of San Domenico.
+A few of these are the Annunciation of Museo di San Marco, the Annunciation of Cortana, the Annunciation and Adoration of the Magi, and the Annunciation of San Domenico.

 Related Reads.